emirmakarakas/Revit-PipeFlo-Workflow/README.md

 The script will find each pipe by its `PipeRunID` and automatically update its length,material,size and list of fittings based on the data from your 3D Revit model.

+## 📚 Documentation

+For a detailed guide on how to manually edit the CSV file to import data for various devices and manage different operational scenarios, please see the **[CSV Import Manual](./docs/csv_import_manual.md)**.

 ## 📎 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.